elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 - requiredDuringSchedulingIgnoredDuringExecution: If a pod cannot be placed on a node with the correct label, it will not be placed
 - preferredDuringSchedulingIgnoredDuringExecution: If a pod cannot be placed on a node with the correct label, it will ignore affinity rules

+#### Pod lifecyle
+States of a pod:
+- Pending: When the scheduler is attempting to figure out where to put a pod
+- ContainerCreating: A pod has been scheduled on a node, images are pulled and the container starts
+- Running: The pod is running

+Pod Conditions are an array of true/false values that describe the status of a pod.
+They are:
+- PodScheduled
+- Initialized
+- ContainersReady
+- Ready

+##### Readiness
+By default, Kubernetes assumes that a pod is ready once it's containers have been created.
+This could be an issue if the application inside of it isn't actually ready.
+Kubernetes will send traffic to it, even if it is not ready to accept it.

+#### Readiness Probe
+A readiness probe is a custom test for when a pod is ready to accept traffic.
+Kubernetes will only forward traffic once this test is passed positively.
+This probe can take the form of an HTTP GET request, a check for whether a port is listening, or execution of a custom script on the container.

+#### Liveness Probe
+A liveness probe, is a test that is sent to a container periodically to determine if it healthy.
+If a container is considered to be unhealthy, it is destroyed and recreated.
+Liveness probes are configured in the same way readiness probes are.

 ### Commands - Basic
 ```bash
 kubectl get all